MyPersonalProjects-hehe/Travel-Forum/README.md

 Functionalities 🛠️ <br />
 Here are the functionalities I plan to include in this project:

-User Registration: Users can register and access all posts. 📝 Post Interaction: Each post can be liked 👍 or commented 💬.
+# User Registration: Users can register and access all posts. 📝  <br />
+# Post Interaction: Each post can be liked 👍 or commented 💬.   <br />
-Personal Posts: Users can upload their own posts.
+# Personal Posts: Users can upload their own posts.
 For example, if you've recently been on a trip, you can share your experience with the rest of the community.
-(Due to issues with Firebase Storage, users must upload photos via URL.) 🖼️
+(Due to issues with Firebase Storage, users must upload photos via URL.) 🖼️  <br />
-Account Management: Users can update their account information. 🔄 I have many ideas that I want to fulfill, but they are still in progress.
+# Account Management: Users can update their account information. 🔄   <br />
+I have many ideas that I want to fulfill, but they are still in progress.
 I hope you enjoy my small project, and of course, feel free to reach out to me with any improvements! 🌟